-Task Management Function Executed (IN (Nexus, [Command Identifier], Service Response, [Additional Response Information]))
+Task Management Function Executed(IN (Nexus, [Command Identifier], Service Response, [Additional Response Information] ))

-Nexus: An identifier for the I_T nexus (see 4.6.32.2), or an identifier for the I_T_L nexus (see 4.6.32.3).
-Command Identifier: The numerical identifier (see 4.6.31.3) of the command affected by he task management function.
+Nexus: An identifier for the I_T I_T_L nexus (see 4.6.3 nexus (see 4.6.32.2), or an identifier for the 32.3).
+Command Identifier: The numerical identifier (see 4.6.31.3) of the command affected by the task management function.
 Service Response: An encoded value representing one of the following: FUNCTION COMPLETE: The requested function has been completed.
 FUNCTION SUCCEEDED: The requested function is supported and completed successfully.
 FUNCTION REJECTED: The task manager does not implement the requested function.
 INCORRECT LOGICAL UNIT NUMBER: A task router response indicating that the function requested processing for an incorrect logical unit number (see 4.7.1).
 SERVICE DELIVERY OR TARGET FAILURE: The request was terminated due to a service delivery failure or SCSI target device malfunction.
-The task manager may or may not have successfully performed the specified function.
-I Response Information: The Additional Respon se Information output argument for the task
+The task manager may or may not have successfully performed the specified function. al Response Information: The Additional Response Information output argument for the task